Stealing the Packard and Wild Thing

 Dorothy Mallam trained at the Academy of Dramatic Art, Oakland University, in Rochester Michigan, joined the Meadow Brook Theater for its fourth season and obtained her equity card.
-Although she left professional theater years ago, she became a founding member of the Grasse River Players, a Community Theater in Canton, New York where she has acted in and directed many shows over the years.
+Although she left professional theatre years ago, she became a founding member of the Grasse River Players, a Community Theater in Canton, New York where she has acted in and directed many shows over the years.
 Recent directing credits include She Stoops to Conquer, Enchanted April and The New York Idea.
 As a new resident of Somerville, Dorothy is delighted to be working with Bare Bones Staged Readings at Theatre@First.

 Josh Coleman graduated from Plymouth State University with a degree in Theater Arts.
 He was an Acting Apprentice for the Powerhouse Theater at Vassar College.
-He was recently seen in Theater@ First's Twelfth Night, Zero Point's Merchant of Venus and David the Musical, and Heart & Dagger's Sex Fest.
+He was recently seen in Theatre@ First's Twelfth Night, Zero Point's Merchant of Venus and David the Musical, and Heart & Dagger's Sex Fest.
 He will next be seen in Zero Point's production of Killer Joe.
-He is thrilled to be directing this wonderful play for Theater@First.
+He is thrilled to be directing this wonderful play for Theatre@First.
 He dedicates this performance to his friends and family for their love and support!

 ONE NIGHT ONLY!
 Thursday, November 14th, 2013 at 8pm.